Insulin Aspart, Recombinant (IN-su-lin AS-part, ree-KOM-bi-nant)

 - You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.

-- If you are using a vial (bottle) of NovoLog?, only use syringes that are made for giving insulin injections.
+- Vial: Use only syringes that are made for insulin injections.
 Use a new syringe each time you give yourself an injection.
-If you are using a NovoLog?
-PenFill cartridge, use a new needle each time.

 - If you are mixing insulin aspart and a longer-acting insulin in the same syringe, always draw up insulin aspart into the syringe first.
 Then draw up the longer-acting insulin.